krampstudio/grunt-bower-postinst/README.md

 }
 ```

-This options define the default behavior for some commands.
+This options define the default behavior for the predefined commands.

 #### options.components